Firefly (vehicle): Overview

-The center console features a folding armrest revealing a storage bin along with a single cupholder and active cooled wireless charging pad with a drawer underneath, and is disconnected from the dashboard, designed to allow the driver to exit the through the passenger door when parked in tight spaces.
+The centre console features a folding armrest revealing a storage bin along with a single cupholder and active cooled wireless charging pad with a drawer underneath, and is disconnected from the dashboard, designed to allow the driver to exit the through the passenger door when parked in tight spaces.
 Nio says the interior has 27 different storage locations, a 14-speaker 7.1 surround sound system and a fragrance system.
 It has a panoramic sunroof as standard in China, which is optional in other markets.
 It also has magnetic mounting points in the front and rear rows for mounting accessories.
 The door handles, rearview mirror, vanity mirrors, rearview camera mirror, interior lights, speaker grilles, coat hooks, and headrests all feature the pill-shaped design motif.

 It has two seat options: one upholstered in microfiber and contrasting leatherette with a heating function; the other is 10-way adjustable and is upholstered in leatherette only with three-hole cluster perforations for its ventilation functions, along with a massaging function for the front row.
 The dashboard is upholstered in microfiber, and the doors and armrests are upholstered in leatherette.
-The interior is available in four colors: travertine, pine, plum, and obsidian.
+The interior is available in four colours: travertine, pine, plum, and obsidian.

 The Firefly EV has a 92 L frunk, and the rear cargo volume is 335 L or 400.
 L when measured to the ceiling, and over 1253 L with the rear seats folded down.
 Additionally, there is a 29 L storage space underneath the rear passenger seat, and a 29 L storage space underneath the passenger seat on models without seat ventilation.

 Markets

 The Firefly first went on sale in China on 29 April 2025.
-Nio CEO William Li said that Firefly will enter 16 new markets across five continents in 2025, along with countries Nio already has a direct sales presence including Germany, Norway, Sweden, Denmark, The Netherlands, and UAE.
-It is sold by third party dealers in new markets, including Belgium, Luxembourg, Austria, Portugal, and the UK in Europe, Nepal and Singapore in Asia, Costa Rica, Uruguay, and Colombia in America, and New Zealand.
+Nio CEO William Li said that Firefly will enter 16 new markets across five continents in 2025, along with countries Nio already has a direct sales presence including Germany, Norway, Sweden, Denmark, the Netherlands, and UAE.
+It is sold by third party dealers in new markets, including Belgium, Luxembourg, Austria, Hungary, Portugal, Czech Republic, Romania and Norway in Europe, Macau and Singapore in Asia, Costa Rica, Uruguay and Colombia in Latin America.
+It is due to launch in New Zealand, Australia and the UK sometime in 2026.

 Safety

-The Firefly EV achieved a five-star safety rating in 2024 C-NCAP testing, and is equipped with nine airbags along with ADAS systems.
+The Firefly achieved a five-star safety rating in 2024 C-NCAP testing, and is equipped with nine airbags along with ADAS systems.
 The ADAS system is powered by a Horizon Robotics Journey 5 SoC capable of 128 TOPS, and is capable of supervised autonomous driving on highways and other limited-access roads along with fully automated parking.